-- i.
-There was a lot of influence by Canaanite religion - ii.
-There was division /schism of Israel into 2 kingdoms - iii.
-Ahab's married the Phoenician princess - iv.
-Israelites did not destroy all gods after settling in Canaan.
+Learning outcomes.
+After studying this lesson on idolatry, you should i There was a lot of influence by Canaanite religion ii There was division /schism of Israel into 2 kingdoms iii Ahab's married the Phoenician princess iv Israelites did not destroy all gods after settling in Canaan.